-If you're looking to get your kids outdoors a little, check out of of Charlotte's three nature preserves.
+If you're looking to get your kids outdoors a little, check out Charlotte's three nature preserves.
 These are a part of Charlotte's public park system, and they do have traditional park elements like playgrounds and picnic areas, but they also have more opportunities to get into nature with walking trails and other elements.

-The Reedy Creek Nature Preserve (at 2900 Rocky River Rd, Charlotte, NC 28215) actually boasts a pretty awesome playground made up of natural elements: like sand, stone, boulders and logs.
+The Reedy Creek Nature Preserve (at 2900 Rocky River Rd, Charlotte, NC 28215) actually boasts a pretty awesome playground made up of natural elements: like sand, stone, boulders, and logs.